MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 ## Extract content from webpages or online files

-You first need to point to the webpages or online files from which you want to extract content.
+First, you'll need to point to the webpages or online files from which you want to extract content.

 After the extraction is complete, you'll be shown the suggested topics for further review.
 Suggested topics aren't automatically added to your bot, but you can [easily add them](#add-suggested-topics-to-an-existing-bot).